“I have your back”

 “Mr. Militello is the BEST!”

-NYS law mandates that every DWI conviction result in an Ignition Interlock Device being installed on any car that the defendant owns or has access to.
+NYS law states that every DWI conviction must result in an Ignition Interlock Device being installed on any car that the defendant owns or operates.
 The only exception is when a defendant has to drive a work vehicle for his or her employment.
 This page answers a few of the most common questions I hear regarding the Ignition Interlock Device.

-Do I have to get an Ignition Interlock in my car if my husband was ordered to install one?
+Do I have to get an Ignition Interlock in my car if my spouse was ordered to install one?

 Not necessarily.
-If your car is not titled to your husband, and if you do not allow him to drive the car, then you do not have to have an IID installed.
-I have seen judges tell spouses that they need to give the court a signed affidavit stating that they will not allow their husband (or wife) to drive their vehicle.
-When it comes up in our cases, we push back – a court does not have the authority to sanction a spouse because of a defendant’s conviction.
-It is a misdemeanor to knowingly allow somebody with an IID restriction on his or her license to drive a vehicle without an IID, but that does not give a court authority to order an IID onto a vehicle not owned by the defendant.
+If your car is not titled to your spouse, and if you do not allow him/her to drive the car, then you do not have to have an IID installed.
+Many judges will tell spouses that they need to give the court a signed affidavit stating that they will not allow their spouse to drive their vehicle.
+A court does not have jurisdiction over the spouse of a defendant, nor do they have the authority to sanction a spouse because of a defendant’s conviction.

 How much does an Ignition Interlock Device cost?